sourceduty/Connect-Xs/README.md

 ```
 Game Objective:
 - In Connect X's, engage in a text-based game against the GPT.
-The player use '1', and the GPT uses '2'.
-The aim is to connect pairs of 'X' points with character lines.
+- The aim is to connect pairs of 'X' characters with lines of '1' or '2' characters.

 Gameplay:
 - The GPT initiates the game and makes the first move.